Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 set here.

-With the application of NOSE, FWD, or TAIL on the Aspect knob, the target's aspect angle, alitude, and target headeing are displayed in the upper right corner of the DSCG scopes in lieu of the range rate.
+With the application of NOSE, FWD, or TAIL on the Aspect knob, the target's aspect angle, alitude, and target heading are displayed in the upper right corner of the DSCG scopes in lieu of the range rate.
 Aspect angle is selected by positioning the Aspect knob to FWD, with right aspect values being positive (000 through 180) and left aspect negative (000 through -180).
 NOSE provides target altitude readout in thousand foot increments, but displayed in hundreds of feet (with the last digit